20 minutes from fridge to table! This easy & delicious one-dish dinner combines juicy lemon sole and tasty vegetables in a family-friendly recipe.

-We had a lovely afternoon with some of Kipper’s friends in the Fitzwilliam museum and the extremely soggy Lammas Land playground (in the rain).
-Seriously, it was so soggy we saw a puddle that had DUCKS swimming in it.
-Didn’t seem to deter the kiddos, mind.
+They say that in England, if you let the weather affect your plans, you’ll never do anything.
+With this in mind my daughter Kipper and I spent a lovely afternoon at the extremely soggy Lammas Land playground, and never mind the rain!
+Honestly, there was so much water about that we saw a puddle with ducks swimming in it.
+The weather didn’t seem to deter the kids, though.
 Kipper didn’t even complain too much when she slid down a slide and soaked her jeans right through.
-Oops.

-Anyway, as a result of all this dedication to playing, whatever the weather, we got home late and I needed something quick and tasty (and warming!) to whip up for dinner.
-Fortunately, we had some lemon sole fillets in the fridge, so combining them with other quick-cooking ingredients meant that dinner time wasn’t postponed by too long.
+As a result of all this dedication to playing, whatever the weather, we got home late and I needed something quick and tasty (and warming!) to whip up for dinner.
+Fortunately, we had some lemon sole fillets in the fridge, so combining them with other quick-cooking ingredients meant that dinner time wasn’t far away.

-Following the success of my fish and spring vegetable tray bake a while ago, I decided to have another bash at the genre.
-It’s certainly an easy way to make a quick, no-fuss, all-in-one dinner.
+Following the success of my fish and spring vegetable tray bake a while ago, I decided to make something similar.
+It’s an easy way to make a quick, no-fuss, all-in-one dinner.
 Maximum yum, minimum washing up.
 Ideal.

-This recipe also enabled me to use up a whole selection of odds and ends that were lurking in the fridge.
+This recipe also enabled me to use up some bits and pieces that were lurking in the fridge.
 The amounts given below reflect this.
-So, don’t get too obsessed with measuring out quantities, just use what you have (within reason!).
-A few more spring onions or cherry tomatoes would have been lovely, a few less wouldn’t have been a disaster.
-Similarly, there were enough beans, but had there been more, I reckon we’d have seen them off, no problem.
+So, don’t get too obsessed with measuring out quantities, just use what you have and feel free to substitute where necessary – mange tout instead of beans, cod instead of sole… Make it your own!
+A few more spring onions, beans or cherry tomatoes would be lovely, a few less wouldn’t be a disaster.

-Kipper was very keen, and ate a whole lemon sole fillet.
-She would have eaten more, except that there wasn’t any.
-Oops.
-Perhaps I underestimated just how much of an appetite she’d worked up, splashing around.
+Kipper was very keen on this dish, and ate a whole lemon sole fillet.
+She would have eaten more, except that there wasn’t any!
+Perhaps I underestimated just how much of an appetite she’d worked up, splashing around in puddles.
 DH was quite taken with the squishy roasted cherry tomatoes, which he smooshed into a lovely saucy goo to go with the fish.
-Yum yum.
+Delicious.

 - 3 lemon sole fillets

-- Top and tail the green beans.
-Blanche in boiling water for 1 minute.
-Drain and spread out on the baking sheet.
+- Top and tail the green beans, and blanche in boiling water for 1 minute.
+Drain and spread the beans out on the baking sheet.

 - Lay the lemon sole fillets on top of the beans, and brush with a little more oil.